 Subject

-The Operating Procedures for Quality Conversion Services describe the operational rules and procedures which are required for the proper utilisation of the Quality Conversion Services.
+The Operating Procedures for Quality Conversion to H Services describe the operational rules and procedures which are required for the proper utilisation of the Quality Conversion to H Services.

-The Quality Conversion to H Service is a separate Transmission Service that can be subscribed as described in Attachment B of the Access Code for Transmission (Subscription and Allocation of Transmission Services).
+The Quality Conversion to H Service can be subscribed as described in Attachment B of the Access Code for Transmission (Subscription and Allocation of Transmission Services).

-The Operating Procedures for Quality Conversion Services describe the exchange of operational information between TSO and the Network Users, which is required in order to have quantities of Natural Gas (re)-delivered by the Network Users at the Installation Point “QC”.
+The Operating Procedures for Quality Conversion to H Services describe the required exchanges of operational information between TSO and the Network Users.

 General provisions

 General